ModestCoders/magento2-dockergento/README.md

 ## Troubleshooting

-### Named volumes suddenly binded to host
+### Named volumes suddenly bind to host

-There is bug in docker that causes volumes to stop working and start behabing like a binded mount.
+There is bug in docker that causes volumes to stop working and start behaving like a bind mount.
 If you notice a performance decrease, try the following:

-* `dockergento volumes-check`
+* `dockergento mounts-check`

 In case of confirmation that volumes are broken, restart dockergento